-Our Values
+Our Core Christian Values

 Christian Distinctiveness

-• We will strive to develop the whole child through the encouragement of high expectations, in an inclusive and supportive environment, where every child can reach for their potential and grow in independence.
+At Guilden Morden Cof E Primary Academy, we aim to provide each child with a challenging, stimulating and enjoyable education, rooted firmly in our Christian ethos.
+We strive to develop the whole child through the encouragement of high expectations, in an inclusive and supportive environment, where every child can reach for their full potential and flourish.
+This is underpinned by our theological Christian vision:

 Recognising its historic foundation, the school preserves and develops its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.